Call us +260 211 250 522

 Learning Outcomes

- analyze how range of issues are threatening (or, in some cases, entrenching) the social and political status quo in African countries.
+(iii) Explain how a range of issues are threatening (or, in some cases, entrenching) the social and political status quo in African countries.
 Such issues will include democratisation, economic reforms, ethnic/racial politics, corruption, violence and civil society activism.

 Prerequisites: UU-Msc-IND100-ZM, UU-FNT-203-ZM, UU-LIT-710-ZM, UU-LIT-720-ZM, UU-LIT-730-ZM